Francis Lucas (English politician): Political career

 He unsuccessfully contested the Louth division of Lincolnshire at the 1895 general election, and at the 1900 general election he was elected as MP for Lowestoft, with a majority of over 20% of the votes.
 However, at the 1906 election, he was defeated by the Liberal candidate Edward Beauchamp, who won the seat with a 14% majority.
 Noting the scale of Liberal gains in the election, The Times noted the Lowestoft result as evidence that "apparently, no Unionist seat is now secure".

 After his defeat in 1906, Lucas did not stand again in Lowestoft.
 He unsuccessfully contested the Kennington division of Lambeth at both the January 1910 and December 1910 elections, and at the 1918 general election he stood again in Kennington.
-However he died on 11 December 1918, aged 68, after he had already been formally nominated, which caused the election to be delayed in Kennington until his wife, Alice Theresa Lucas could be nominated.
+However he died on 11 December 1918, aged 68, after he had already been formally nominated.
+This caused the election to be delayed in Kennington until his wife, Alice Theresa Lucas, could be nominated.
 Alice was nearly elected and she would have been the only woman MP from the 1918 election.

 His death, at his London residence in Stornoway House, Cleveland Row, St James's, was due to heart failure brought about by influenza.